Description:

 Using AWS CLI

-aws redshift describe-clusters --region <region> --output table --query 'Clusters[*].ClusterIdentifier'
+- First, run the describe-clusters command - aws redshift describe-clusters --region <region> --output table --query 'Clusters[*].ClusterIdentifier'

 2. Lists the parameter data or the cluster